Ankur2606/Neon-Canvanies/README.md

 ## 1. The Problem: The Creative Bottleneck

 Digital art creation has a high barrier to entry.
 While many people have creative ideas, turning a simple sketch into a polished, high-quality piece of art requires technical skill, expensive software, and significant time.
-Furthermore, existing AI art tools often impose restrictive guardrails, operate as black boxes, and offer limited flexibility, stifling true creative freedom.
+Existing AI art tools can be a solution, but they often impose restrictive guardrails, operate as black boxes, and offer limited flexibility, stifling true creative freedom.
+How can we empower everyday users to bring their most imaginative visions to life, without needing to be a professional artist?

-## 2. The Solution: Democratizing Digital Art with Agentic AI
+## 2. The Solution: Your Intelligent Creative Partner

 **Neon Canvanies** is a web-based drawing application that bridges the gap between imagination and creation.
 It provides an intuitive canvas for users to sketch their ideas and leverages a suite of autonomous AI agents, powered by Google's Gemini model, to transform those sketches into stunning, production-quality artwork.